Jet pack: Firefighters

 Firefighters in some parts of the world use jet packs which help them to fight fires close to the sea or a water body.
 The jet packs use water and there is no need for a fire truck or water tank.

 Home-made versions

 Episode 32 of MythBusters investigates the urban legend of an affordable jet pack or rocket pack that can be built from plans purchased on the Internet.
 Extensive modifications were made by the MythBusters team due to vagueness in the plans and because of the infeasibility of the specified engine mounting system.
 The jet pack produced by MythBusters had two ducted fans powered by ultralight-type piston engines.
-(Fans complained that the use of piston engines destroyed the whole idea of the pack's being truly based on jets, by which, presumably, they meant self-contained gas turbines.)
 They found it was not powerful enough to lift a person off the ground, and was expensive to build.
 The plans specified a Rotax 503 ultralight engine, but they intended to use the more powerful and lighter Rotax 583 engine before a similar lighter unnamed engine was substituted.